-He would become president of the Harvard Union, President of the Boston Symphony, a regular at the Union Club, no doors were closed to him.
+He would become president of the Harvard Union, President of the Boston Symphony and a regular at the Union Club.
+No doors were closed to him.
 But he was probably most remembered and most beloved by generations of poor Boston children for his tireless work advocating for them in his role as judge at the Juvenile Court in the early 1900s.

 Helen Howe told the story of his frugality in her book, The Gentle Americans.
 Cabot, she recalled, sold eggs from his farm door-to-door on Beacon Hill, even long after he had become a judge.
 At one symphony concert, he rose to make an announcement before the start of the program and an excited youngster in the audience blurted out: “Hey, That’s Our Egg Man.”

 Cabot was highly regarded as a judge.
 His philosophy was that what a great many delinquent children really needed was someone to believe in them and support their growth and development.
 And he became the support system for many youngsters in trouble with the law right up until his death in 1932.